-- Price: Free to swim; $30 per person for guided tour
+- Price: Free to swim; $30 per person for a guided tour

 Each year, the famous leopard sharks of La Jolla head to warm waters to hatch their young.
-Visitors and residents alike can snorkel beside these beautiful creatures, making for wonderful memories and an incredible summer vacation.
-Wade out into the shallow La Jolla Shores and swim, or rent some snorkel gear and take a guided tour.
+This West Coast vacation idea has visitors and residents alike snorkeling beside these beautiful creatures, making for wonderful memories and an incredible summer vacation destination.
+Wade out into the shallows of La Jolla shores, or rent some snorkel gear and take a guided tour.
 You can also explore the tide pools, go scuba diving, or spend the day kayaking.
-When you’ve finished your day in the sun, order some tasty shrimp tacos from The Taco Stand, or grab a crisp Sunny Jim’s IPA from La Jolla Brewing Company.
+When you’ve finished your day in the sun, order some tasty shrimp tacos from The Taco Stand, or grab a crisp Lagunitas “Hazy Wonder” Hazy IPA from Public House.

 Explore an Island in Lake Huron

 - Location: Mackinac Island, MI

 - Price: Around $594-$810 per person per night